finbourne/lusid-sdk-java-preview/sdk/docs/ReconciliationsApi.md

 # **reconcileInline**
 > ListAggregationReconciliation reconcileInline(inlineValuationsReconciliationRequest)

-[BETA] Reconcile valuations performed on one or two sets of inline instruments using one or two configuration recipes.
+[BETA] ReconcileInline: Reconcile valuations performed on one or two sets of inline instruments using one or two configuration recipes.

 Perform valuation of one or two set of inline instruments using different one or two configuration recipes.
 Produce a breakdown of the resulting differences in valuation.